Skip to main content

 Ensure your heated towel rail works efficiently with proper installation.
 Consider room size, job complexity and materials before purchasing.
 For best results, position it near the shower or bath for optimal heating and drying.

-Additionally, assess your central heating system's compatibility.
+Additionally, check your central heating system's compatibility.
 Some heated towel rails connect directly to your home's existing system, while electric or dual-fuel types offer more flexibility.

 Professional installation: Hiring a qualified plumber or central heating engineer is advisable.
-They ensure the installation adheres to safety regulations, which is essential for electrical connections.
-Professionals also maximise heating efficiency, ensuring the towel rail performs at its best.
+They ensure the installation complies with safety regulations, which is essential for electrical connections.
+Professionals also maximise heating efficiency, ensuring the towel rail performs effectively.

-MyBuilder Tip: Whether you or a professional is taking care of the installation, ensure adequate space around the towel rail for proper air circulation.
+MyBuilder Tip: Whether you or a professional is installing, ensure enough space around the towel rail for proper air circulation.
 Overloading the rail with towels restricts airflow, reducing its effectiveness.
 Double-check all connections for leaks or loose fittings to secure a safe and lasting setup.

 Find plumbing experts now